 Ensuring that the use of office space is optimized also gives employees an increased sense of safety.
 Optimized space, coupled with the ability to monitor air quality and other building wellness parameters, ensures that facilities teams have better control over the overall safety and health of the office space.
 With the ability to monitor the conditions inside their building, employees too enjoy a sense of security and wellbeing.

 How Smart Workspaces works for Space Optimization

-Cisco DNA Spaces’ solution for hybrid workplaces is called Smart Workspaces.
+Cisco Spaces’ solution for hybrid workplaces is called Smart Workspaces.
 It uses a combination of Cisco networking hardware such as Catalyst and Meraki, with WebEx and IoT devices, to provide real-time air quality monitoring, location analytics, behavior analytics, occupancy/density monitoring and space usage metrics as well.
 These technologies, presented on an interactive rich map, helps facilities offer improved employee experiences and productivity, while maximizing the use of space and reducing spending in the long run.